tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 transition.
 A work order that is submitted and then jumps directly to Closed without passing through Approved, In Progress, and Verified would indicate either a system malfunction or unauthorised state manipulation.

-The work-order state is important because it controls what activities are authorised.
-Once a work order is Closed, the maintenance window is officially ended.
-If work continues after the work order is Closed, that work is unauthorised.
+The work-order state governs what is authorised, which is why it is worth setting against what was actually done.
+Once a work order is Closed the window is ended, so switching that still appears in the [SCADA journal](../control-and-command-execution/scada-observables.md) under that work after its Closed timestamp is activity with no authorisation behind it.
+A work order left In Progress indefinitely is the same gap from the other side, work running past the window it was granted.
+The state transition on its own is only a claim in Maximo; the operational record is where it is borne out or contradicted.
-Conversely, if a work order remains In Progress indefinitely, the work is extending beyond its authorised window.

 ## Timing of state transitions